vesoft-inc/nebula/docs/get-started.md

 ### Create a Graph Space

 **SPACE** is a region that provides physically isolation of graphs in Nebula.
-First we need to create a space and use it before other operations.
+First, we need to create a space and use it before other operations.